 Prenatal folic acid affects children's brains

-In group analyses, children born before the U.S.-mandated folic acid fortification of foods had atypical cortical maturation and greater psychosis risk compared with children born afterwards.
+Children born before the U.S.-mandated folic acid fortification of foods had atypical cortical maturation and greater psychosis risk compared with children born afterwards.

 In 1996, the U.S. mandated fortification of wheat flour with folic acid to avoid spina bifida.
 This clear demarcation was the foundation for an analysis of cortical maturation and psychopathology risk based on three MRI studies in children aged 8 to 18 years, who were born in a period ranging from before fortification to afterwards.